maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

   - No VM involved
   - Allows easier distribution of compiled Go programs
   - Avoids compatibility issues between runtime and program
-  - But can slightly increase the size of the compiled program (Minimum 2MB, even for simplest programs)
+  - But can slightly increase the size of the compiled program
+  - Minimum size 2MB, even for simplest programs

 ### Built-In `make()` Function

-- The way we currently declare slices does not allow to create an empty slice with specified length and capacity
+- We currently declare slices without allowing to create an empty slice with specified length and capacity
-- For that, we use `make()` instead
+- To do that, we use `make()` instead
   - Allows to specify the type, length, and capacity
 - ***NOTE: `make()` can be used to make a `slice`, `map`, or `chan`***

 ```go